Arghh/redplane/README.md

 ##Download
-Link for a playable beta version of the game can be found **[here *.zip-file for windows only*.](https://arghh.github.io/data/rotes_flugzeug2.zip)** The artwork and SFML dll-s are included
+Link for a playable beta version of the game can be found **[here *.zip-file for windows only*.](https://arghh.github.io/data/rotes_flugzeug2.zip)** The artwork and SFML dlls are included

 ##More Info